JorgeLRW/whale/README.md

 ## License and citation

 This project is released under the [MIT License](LICENSE).
-Please cite the arXiv preprint *Fast Witness Persistence for MRI Volumes via Hybrid Landmarking* (2025).
+Please cite the arXiv preprint *Fast Witness Persistence via Hybrid Landmarking* (2025).
 A `CITATION.cff` file accompanies the repository with the full bibliographic entry.

 ## AI-assisted development